Skip to main content

 Human History

 The Belluno Dolomites National Park was established in 1990 to protect the unique natural heritage of this region.
-However, its human history dates back much further, with evidence of prehistoric settlements and later Roman presence.
+[1] Its human history dates back much further, with evidence of prehistoric settlements and later Roman presence.
 During World War I, the area was a significant battleground between Italian and Austro-Hungarian forces, and remnants of military fortifications can still be found today.
 The park's territory has traditionally been used for agriculture and pastoral activities, with local communities maintaining mountain huts and paths for centuries.
 Traditional farming practices have helped shape the current landscape and continue to influence the park's management.

 Park History